n2geoff/grayscale-css/README.md

 ## TODO

-Still have a bunch of tiny tweaks and extras to build, but th
+While many of the core ideas are here to keep it as small as possible, there are plenty of tweaks and extras to build to hit that perfect sweat spot

-- clamp themes, saturation and lightness above 80, or below 20 just wont work
+- some theme colors need sat/light `clamp`ed so colors dont clobber eachother

-- add theme to parts, checkbox, radio button, range sliders ect...
+- theme designs for normally uncustomizable parts:checkbox, radio button, range sliders ect...

-- styles for `details` & `summary`
+- Im a fan of `details` & `summary`, needs to be included

-- ability for an accent color (defaults to theme)
+- toggleable accent color (defaults to theme)

-- documentation around `main` , `article`, `section` tags
+- documentation around how various layout and designs can be created with just regualar html tags; like `main` , `article`, `section`, or the absence of them